 Research shows that dance is a powerful tool to facilitate improved brain function, neurological changes and the release of endorphins.
 Dance also positively affects cognitive learning, promotes physical fitness and social connections.

 As we communicate through the universal language of dance, music and song, we are able to connect with the earth and where we stand, connect with and celebrate each other and express our freedom to be the best of ourselves, fully and without limitations.

 Community classes, Workshops and festivals:

-Based in Bristol, Kenzi runs weekly Afrofusion community classes at Hamilton House, DMAC UK and delivers tailor made workshops in a variety of community settings.
-An experienced workshop facilitator, Kenzi teaches workshops at festivals including Womad and Shambala and in 2016 led the popular Shambala 'Thriller flash mob'.
-Kenzi will be teaching Afrofusion at Tribe of Doris summer school 2017.
+Based in Bristol, Kenzi runs weekly Afrofusion dance classes and Afrobics dance fitness classes, at Hamilton House and delivers tailor made workshops in a variety of community settings.
+An experienced workshop facilitator, Kenzi teaches workshops at festivals including Womad, Tribe of Doris and Shambala and in 2016 led the popular Shambala 'Thriller flash mob'.

 Some Video Links Below.
 Further videos are available through YouTube link on website